alnoki/AAAAAA/doc/user-guide/index.rst

 :wiki-pg:`finance <Finance>` concepts associated with :term:`AAAAAA`, while presenting a closer look at the :xref:`source code <source-code>`.
-You do not need any background knowledge on :xref:`Python` or :wiki-pg:`sofware <Software>` in general, as this guide is designed to teach you all that you need to know in order to use :term:`AAAAAA`.
+You do not need any background knowledge on :xref:`Python` or :wiki-pg:`software <Software>` in general, as this guide is designed to teach you all that you need to know in order to use :term:`AAAAAA`.
 Concepts are presented in a logical sequence (as long as you keep :wiki-pg:`clicking <Point_and_click>` :guilabel:`Next`!) that is designed to